deanbot/ps-gametime/ABOUT.md

 ### Quests

-Standard Quests reward the value assigned to the job, i.e. .75 points per completion.
+Standard Quests reward the rewards assigned to the job, i.e. .75 points per completion.
 Timed Quests reward points based on the job's rate and the duration of time spent on the quest.
 Example: your "Study Latin" goal is worth .75 points per hour, and you worked for 2 hours.
 Thus you gain 1.5 points.

 ### Dailies

-Daily jobs can be compeleted once per day and reward the value assigned to the job, i.e. .25 points.
+Daily jobs can be compeleted once per day and reward the rewards assigned to the job, i.e. .25 points.
 Each daily can be completed once per that calendar date.

 ### Rare jobs

-Rare jobs can be completed once and reward the value assigned to the job, i.e. 2 points.
+Rare jobs can be completed once and reward the rewards assigned to the job, i.e. 2 points.
 Once completed, the job is removed from your list of available jobs.

 ## Game